Observation and Modulation of the Quantum Mpemba Effect on a Superconducting Quantum Processor

 Although the LMG model is exactly solvable, its symmetry restoration dynamics cannot be explained by quasiparticle propagation.
 Instead, the process is best visualized through the quasidistribution function $Q(\theta,\phi) = \langle \theta,\phi | \rho_A | \theta,\phi \rangle$, where $|\theta,\phi\rangle$ represents a coherent spin state~\cite{2019_science}.
 The dynamical flattening of the azimuthal ($\phi$-direction) distribution directly reflects the restoration of $U(1)$ rotational symmetry.
-As demonstrated in Fig.~\ref{fig4}\textbf{b}, the distribution for $\theta = \pi/2$ exhibits faster flattening compared to $\theta = \pi/4$, providing a clear signature of the QME in the early-time dynamics.
+As demonstrated in Fig.~\ref{fig3}(b), the distribution for $\theta = \pi/2$ exhibits faster flattening compared to $\theta = \pi/4$, providing a clear signature of the QME.
 In addition, recent studies employing time-dependent spin wave analysis show that $\Delta S_A$ directly corresponds to semi-classical spin fluctuations in the azimuthal direction~\cite{QME_long_range_spin}, which agrees well with the $Q$-function description of the dynamics.
-Furthermore, the collective spin dynamics display characteristic periodic behavior: the EA oscillates with period $T_{\text{EA}} = \pi/\bar{g}$, while the full revival occurs at $T_S = 2\pi/\bar{g}$.
-This exact relationship $T_S = 2T_{\text{EA}}$ originates from the symmetry equivalence $|\psi(T_S/2)\rangle \propto |{-}\theta\rangle_F = R_z(\pi) |\theta\rangle_F$~\cite{supp_cite}.
+Furthermore, the collective spin dynamics display characteristic periodic behavior: the EA oscillates with period $T_{\text{EA}} = \pi/\bar{g}$~\cite{supp_cite}.